 How to lift face without surgery?

 A popular and trusted non-surgical face lift in the market now is Ultherapy by Ulthera.
-It has been proven to be an effective nonsurgical facial rejuvenation procedure that addresses early signs of aging such as excess eyelid skin, sagging cheeks or jowls, and loose skin on the neck.
-Using ultrasound, it is painless, requires no needles and downtime.
+Utilising micro focused ultrasound with visualization, it has been proven to be an effective nonsurgical facial rejuvenation procedure that addresses early signs of aging such as excess eyelid skin, sagging cheeks or jowls and loose skin on the neck.
+Using ultrasound, it is relatively painless, requires no needles and downtime.
 The procedure takes about 60 to 90 minutes for the face and neck.

 Another two examples are Thermage and Titan.
 Thermage employs radio-frequency energy while Titan uses infrared.

 On the other hand, Silhouette Soft thread lift is minimally invasive.
 This procedure places temporary coned threads in the face, brow, jowls or neck under local anaesthetic to produce an immediate lifting effect.

 2. Cosmetic laser surgery